ejeong24/ejeong24/README.md

 ## 👋 **About Me**

-Hi, I'm Eugene!
-I'm a former Food & Beverage Director and Information Systems Auditor, currently on an exciting journey as a Software Engineering student at Flatiron School.
+Hello there!
+I'm Eugene, a Flatiron School graduate with a background in Food & Beverage management and Information Systems Auditing, now passionately pursuing my career in Software Engineering.

-### 💼 **Professional Background**
+### 💼 **Professional Journey**

-With over four years of experience as a Food & Beverage Director, I honed my skills in managing operations, driving customer satisfaction, and leading high-performing teams.
-This role taught me the importance of precision, adaptability, and delivering exceptional experiences.
+My professional journey began in the Food & Beverage industry, where I spent over four years mastering the art of operations management, team leadership, and exceeding customer expectations.
+This role instilled in me an understanding of precision, adaptability, and the criticality of curating unique experiences.

-During my time as an Information Systems Auditor, I developed a keen eye for detail and a passion for ensuring data integrity and security.
-This experience helped me understand the critical role technology plays in modern businesses.
+As an Information Systems Auditor, my eye for detail was sharpened, and I developed a genuine passion for preserving data integrity and maintaining system security.
+This exposure underlined the pivotal role technology plays in contemporary business landscapes.

-### 🚀 **Transition to Software Engineering**
+### 🚀 **From Auditing to Hospitality to Coding**

-Motivated by a desire for continuous growth, I made the decision to pivot my career and pursue computer programming.
-Currently, as a Software Engineering student, I'm immersing myself in cutting-edge technologies and honing my coding skills.
-I'm eager to apply my business acumen and analytical mindset to create innovative software solutions.
+Driven by an insatiable thirst for growth, I took a leap of faith and ventured into the fascinating world of coding.
+At Flatiron School, I was able to dive deep into the latest technologies and refine my programming skills.
+I am thrilled to leverage my business acumen and analytical mindset to engineer innovative software solutions.

-### 🎓 **Education and Skills**
+### 🎓 **Educational Achievements and Skillss**

-I graduated with honors from Virginia Tech in 2016, where I earned a degree in Business Information Technology: Decision Support Systems.
-This educational foundation, combined with my practical experience, equips me with a unique blend of business acumen, technical expertise, and creative problem-solving skills.
+I'm proud to hold an honors degree in Business Information Technology: Decision Support Systems from Virginia Tech, earned in 2016.
+This strong educational backdrop, coupled with my professional experiences, endows me with a unique combination of business knowledge, technical expertise, and innovative problem-solving skills.

-### 🔥 **Passion and Collaboration**
+### 🔥 **Bridging Technology, Business, and User Experience**

-I'm passionate about leveraging my diverse background to contribute to projects that intersect technology, business strategy, and user experience.
-I'm eager to connect with professionals in the software engineering and technology space, collaborate on exciting ventures, and continue pushing the boundaries of what's possible.
+I am zealous about using my varied background to contribute to projects that marry technology, business strategy, and user experience.
+I am looking forward to connecting with like-minded professionals in the software engineering and technology sphere, collaborating on inspiring initiatives, and relentlessly pushing the limits of the possible.

-Let's connect and explore opportunities to create meaningful and impactful solutions together! ✨
+Let's unite and pioneer meaningful and impactful solutions together! ✨

 ### 📊 **GitHub Stats**